 Women in Ladyland are powerful, they do as they wish and are not dependent on men for anything.
 We are talking about Sultana’s Dream by Rokeya Begum, the Bengali feminist thinker, writer, educator and political activist from British India.

 In a world where the word “feminism” either has supporters or haters; Roqeya Begum wrote about equality, which is actually what ‘feminism’ stands for.
-When you analyse Sultana’s dream layer by layer, you will see that it is an imagination with different shades of hope, a world where women are no longer confined within the boundaries of their home.
+When you analyse Sultana’s dream layer by layer, you will see that it is an imagination with different shades of hope, a world where women are no longer confined within the boundaries of their homes.

 Here, Sultana is not the protagonist but the female equivalent of ‘Sultan’ (Emperor).
 And it is ‘Ladyland’ (the name speaks for itself) beautiful, full of flowers, one can just fall in love with the place, but with a role reversal— here men are supposed to be indoors, just like women were supposed to be.
-So, the idea is, if women are to be protected from men—then why cage women and not men.
+So, the idea is, if women are to be protected from men—then why cage women and not men?
 Let the beasts be prisoned.
-With this system, no crimes were reported and hence no need for the justice system.
-In Ladyland, women have come up with new inventions—flying-cars and a way to direct Sun’s rays on the enemies to defeat them.
+With this system, no crimes were reported, and hence no need for the justice system.
+In Ladyland, women have come up with new inventions—flying cars and a way to direct Sun’s rays on the enemies to defeat them.

 While the men were busy doing domestic chores, Begum provides us with an alternate possibility, and the dream sequence is not only a way of storytelling but is a hint that an ‘awakening’ is required, if we are to initiate social reforms in the society.

 To sustain Begum’s idea of ‘feminism’ Rokoya also shows that eradicating or destroying men is not a solution.
-In ‘Sultana’s Dream’ the men become used to the subjugation they go through and give up all hopes of starting a revolution to get their position back in the society.
-This is what years of patriarchy has done to women.
+In ‘Sultana’s Dream’ the men become used to the subjugation they go through and give up all hopes of starting a revolution to get their position back in society.
+This is what years of patriarchy have done to women.